 On the surface, the phrase seems harmless.
 Faithful even.
 Why wouldn’t I want to give God the glory for everything I have?
 Isn’t that the right thing to do?

 As I reflected on my “feeling blessed” comment, two thoughts came to mind.
 I realize I’m splitting hairs here, creating an argument over semantics.
 But bear with me, because I believe it is critically important.
-It’s one of those things we can’t see because it’s so culturally engrained that it has become normal.
+It’s one of those things we can’t see because it’s so culturally ingrained that it has become normal.

 But it has to stop.
 And here’s why.